Renaud de Montauban: Bueve d'Aigremont

 This work from the third quarter of the 12th century, appears as a form of "preface" in a great number of manuscripts of Quatre fils Aymon.
 It tells of the story of the father of Maugris, Bueve d'Aigremont who becomes a rebellious vassal of Charlemagne.
 Bueve is aided by his brothers Girart de Roussillon and Doon de Nanteuil, but he dies.

 Rinaldo in Orlando Furioso

-In Orlando Furioso, Rinaldo is the brother of Bradamante.
+In Ariosto's Orlando Furioso, Rinaldo is the brother of Bradamante.
 Rinaldo and his cousin Orlando (Roland) both fall in love with the beautiful Angelica and a rivalry arises between them.
-Rinaldo drinks from a fountain which causes him to fall in love with Angelica while she drinks from another fountain which causes her to hate him (Orlando Furioso I: 78); this exactly reverses the situation in Boiardo's Orlando innamorato.
+Rinaldo drinks from a fountain which causes him to fall in love with Angelica while she drinks from another fountain which causes her to hate him (Orlando Furioso I: 78); this exactly reverses the situation in Boiardo's Orlando Innamorato.
 He is sent by Charlemagne to Britain where he recruits knights from Scotland and England to aid in the defense of France.
 He is finally cured of his love for Angelica when he drinks from another magic fountain (Orlando Furioso XLII: 63).
-He promises his sister, Bradamante to the African knight Ruggiero.
+He promises his sister Bradamante to the African knight Ruggiero.